Liberty Township, Butler County, Ohio

 Liberty Township is a suburb of Cincinnati located in Butler County, Ohio.
 It is one of thirteen townships in Butler County, Ohio, United States.
 The population was 43,999 at the 2020 census.
 It is located on the east-central part of the county, just south of the city of Monroe.

+History

-It was named for Liberty, Pennsylvania, at the suggestion of John Morrow, a resident in the township at the time of its formation in 1803 who was the brother of Ohio Governor Jeremiah Morrow, after his hometown.
+The township was named for Liberty, Pennsylvania, at the suggestion of John Morrow, a resident in the township at the time of its formation in 1803 who was the brother of Ohio Governor Jeremiah Morrow, after his hometown.
 The first settler was John Nelson, who arrived in 1796, seven years before Ohio became a state.
 It is one of 25 Liberty Townships statewide.